Today’s budget is from Jo who blogs at Indiana Jo on her Mexico road trip.

 How much did you spend on transportation?

 This was a road trip so the car hire and fuel were pretty big costs in addition to the price of flights.
 Altogether, transport accounted for over half of my spend.
-There is a bus that makes the same journey and would cost less but I wouldn’t have been able to stop at roadside taco stands on a whim or turn back for a good photo which was what I wanted out of my Mexican road trip.
+There is a bus that makes the same journey and would cost less but I wouldn’t have been able to stop at roadside taco stands on a whim or turn back for a good photo which was what I wanted out of my Mexico road trip.

 What kind of accommodation did you stay in?